Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 meanings of words.
 Reviewing interim results at every stage of the process can be helpful.

-### How much is a word worth?
+### Turning text into a matrix: How much is a word worth?

-Not all words are worth the same; in an article about electronics, "capacitor" is more important than "aspect."
+The processing stages described above provide us with the columns in our matrix.
+Now we have to decide what value we assign that word/phrase/column.
+In text analysis, we typically refer to them as tokens (where a token can be a word or a phrase).
+One simple approach would be to give each column a binary 0 or 1 value - if this token occurs in a document, we assign that cell a value of 1 and 0 otherwise.
+Another approach would be to assign it the value of how many times this token occurs in that document (often known as frequency of that term or token).
+This is essentially a way to define the importance or value of this token in this document.
+Not all words are worth the same; in an article about economics, "free market" is more important than "social good."
 Appropriately weighting^[Term weighting is an example of feature engineering discussed in Chapter 6.] and calibrating words is important for both human and machine consumers of text data: humans do not want to see "the" as the most frequent word of every document in summaries, and classification algorithms benefit from knowing which features are actually important to making a decision.

 Weighting words requires balancing how often a word appears in a local context (such as a document) with how much it appears overall in the document collection.
 Term frequency--inverse document frequency (TFIDF) [@salton-68] is a weighting scheme to explicitly balance these factors and prioritize the most meaningful words.
 The TFIDF model takes into account both the term frequency of a given token and its document frequency (Box 7.1) so that if a highly frequent word also appears in almost all documents, its meaning for the specific context of the corpus is negligible.
-Stop words are a good example when highly frequent words also bear limited meaning since they appear in virtually all documents of a givencorpus.
+Stop words are a good example when highly frequent words also bear limited meaning since they appear in virtually all documents of a given corpus.

 <div class="F00">
 <p><strong>Box 7.1: TFIDF</strong> For every token <span class="math inline">\(t\)</span> and every document <span class="math inline">\(d\)</span> in the corpus <span class="math inline">\(D\)</span>, TFIDF is calculated as <span class="math display">\[tfidf(t,d,D) = tf(t,d) \times